cunger/launch/notes/los-postres/dbms.md

 A _conceptual schema_ is a high-level design of entities (any recognizable objects in the real world) and their relationships, whereas a _physical schema_ is a database-specific design focused on the implementation of the conceptual schema.

-Usually, different kinds of entities are modeled through separate tables.
+Usually, different kinds of entities are modeled through separate tables, and each row represents an entity instance.
 A _relationship_ describes a connection between these entities (e.g. between customers and orders, and between orders and products), more physically by cross-referencing columns using primary- and foreign-key constraints.
 The cardinality of such a relationship specifies the number of objects on each side of the relationship, and modality indicates whether a relationship is optional or required.

 * _One-to-one relationships_ are implemented by means of a unique foreign key.